dscolby/CausalELM.jl/docs/src/index.md

 CausalELM leverages new techniques in machine learning and statistics to estimate individual and aggregate treatment effects in situations where traditional methods are unsatisfactory or infeasible.
-To enable this, CausalELM provides a simple API to initialize a model, estimate a causal effect, get a summary from the model, and test the robustness of the model.
+To enable this, CausalELM provides a simple API to initialize a model, estimate a causal effect, get a summary of the model, and test its robustness.
 CausalELM includes estimators for interupted time series analysis, G-Computation, double machine learning, S-Learning, T-Learning, X-Learning, R-learning, and doubly robust estimation.
 Underlying all these estimators are bagged extreme learning machines.
 Extreme learning machines are a single layer feedfoward neural network that relies on randomized weights and least squares optimization, making them expressive, simple, and computationally efficient.
-Combining them with bagging reduces the variance due to their randomized weights and provides a form of regularization that does not have to be tuned through cross validation.These attributes make CausalELM a very simple and powerful package for estimating treatment effects.
+Combining them with bagging reduces the variance caused by the randomization of weights and provides a form of regularization that does not have to be tuned through cross validation.
+These attributes make CausalELM a very simple and powerful package for estimating treatment effects.

 ### Features
 *   Estimate a causal effect, get a summary, and validate assumptions in just four lines of code